 This game originally required lots of peripherals, namely several GameBoy Advance systems and tons of cables.
 It would be nice to see this multiplayer-focused title remade into something that takes advantage of wireless connectivity.

 Tester of skills, destroyer of friendships.
-This classic iteration of Mario Kart would be sure to bring people together, especially with an added online play component.
+This classic iteration of Mario Kart and its dual-driver mechanic would be sure to bring people together, especially with an added online play component.

 This definitive collection of Rhythm Heaven minigames dating back to the GameBoy Advance can give the Nintendo Switch all the rhythm goodness it needs.

 After the gorgeous HD re-release on the Nintendo Wii U, this is begging for a Nintendo Switch port.
 The quality-of-life enhancements make this classic even more fun to play.

 Sure, this game has already been released on three consoles, but one more wouldn't hurt!
 A re-release of the HD version alongside the Wolf Link amiibo would be great for fans who didn't buy the Wii U version.

 Arguably one of the best launch titles ever, this game is fun for everyone.
 It would work perfectly with the Joy-Con, and we'd love to see it combined with Wii Sports Resort for a nostalgic experience.

 Paper Mario: The Thousand Year Door is regarded as the best game in the Paper Mario franchise, but there's no way to play this game outside of the GameCube version.
 Bringing this game to the Switch would give younger players a chance to experience this great story.